Purpose

 | PARSER_PROPERTIES[=](parser_properties_list) | Optional.
 Specifies the properties of the tokenizer.
 For more information, see parser_properties below. |

-| KEY | INDEX | Specifies the key or index of the table to be created.
-If you do not specify the index name, it will be named as the first column referenced by the index.
-If the name is duplicated, it will be named with an underscore ( _) and a sequence number.
-(For example, if the index created on the c1 column is named repeatedly, it will be named c1_2.)
-You can execute the SHOW INDEX statement to view the indexes on a table. |
+| KEY | INDEX | Specifies the key or index of the created table.
+If you do not specify the index name, the index name will be automatically generated as the first column of the index reference.
+If the index name is duplicated, the index name will be generated as the column name + underscore (_) + sequence number.
+(For example, if the index created using the c1 column is duplicated, the index will be named c1_2.)
+You can use the SHOW INDEX statement to view the indexes on a table. |

-| key_part | Creates (function) indexes. |
+| key_part | Creates a (function) index. |

 | index_col_name | Specifies the column name of the index.
-You can specify ASC (ascending) after each column name, but not DESC (descending).
+ASC (ascending) is supported after each column name, but DESC (descending) is not supported.
 The default is ascending.
-The sorting method for creating indexes is: first, sort by the value of the first column in index_col_name; then, sort by the value of the next column name if the values of the first column are the same; and so on. |
+The sorting method for the index is as follows: first, sort by the value of the first column in index_col_name; for records with the same value in this column, sort by the value of the next column name; and so on. |

-| expr | Specifies a valid function index expression, which can be a boolean expression, for example, c1=c1.
+| expr | Specifies a valid function index expression, which can be a Boolean expression, for example, c1=c1.

-NoticeOceanBase Database does not allow you to create function indexes on generated columns. |
+NoticeOceanBase Database does not allow you to create function indexes on generated columns in the current version. |

-| ROW_FORMAT | Specifies whether to enable the Encoding storage format.
+| ROW_FORMAT | Specifies whether to enable the Encoding storage format for the table.

 |